steveworkman/solis-cloud-api/README.md

 npm i solis-cloud-api
 ```

+Note: NodeJS 18 or higher is required as the project uses node's native `fetch` module

 ## Usage

 You'll need to get access to Solis Cloud API which is available through a service ticket with Solis.
 [Read full instructions here](https://solis-service.solisinverters.com/en/support/solutions/articles/44002212561-api-access-soliscloud).